free-audio/clap-juce-extensions/README.md

    in our adapter (although they are supported in the CLAP API of course).
 We would love a test plugin to help us resolve this.

-## The Extensions API
+## The `clap_juce_extensions` API for extended CLAP capabilities in JUCE

 There are a set of things which JUCE doesn't support which CLAP does.
-Rather than not support them in our plugins, we've decided to create an extensions API.
+Rather than not support them in our plugins, we've decided to create an specific extensions API which allow you to decorate JUCE classes with extended capabilities.
 These are a set of classes which your AudioProcessor can implement and, if it does, then the CLAP JUCE wrapper will call the associated functions.

 The extension are in "include/clap-juce-extensions.h" and are documented there, but currently have